-This course investigates the philosophical, historical, and social/cultural character of Jnited States.
+This course investigates the philosophical, historical, and social/cultural character of education in the United States.
 It examines how schools function organizationally and the motivation for selecting teaching as a profession.
 Students will complete 20 hours of observation/participation in a public school.